 Magnetic Resonance Imaging (MRI)

 Magnetic Resonance Imaging, or MRI, is a noninvasive imaging technology using strong magnetic fields to create detailed images of almost every internal structure in the human body.
-Most MRI machines are large, tube-shaped magnets, used for treatment support, monitoring, diagnosis, and disease detection.
-MRI technologists are responsible for conducting comprehensive MRI procedures and producing evaluation outcomes of those examinations.
+Most MRI machines are large, tube-shaped magnets for treatment support, monitoring, diagnosis, and disease detection.
+RAD/MRI technologists are responsible for conducting comprehensive MRI procedures and producing evaluation outcomes of those examinations.

 MRI Technologist Program Entrance Requirements

 Candidate must be ARRT registered in radiography OR radiation therapy, AND a graduate of a JRCERT-accredited imaging program; OR ARRT OR NMTCB registered in nuclear medicine technology, AND a graduate of a JRCNMT accredited nuclear medicine technology program OR ARRT OR ARDMS registered in sonography AND a graduate of a JRCDMS accredited sonography program.
-In addition, candidates for the MR program must possess the minimum of an Associate’s degree.
+In addition, candidates for the MR program must possess an Associate degree minimum.

 What makes ECC’s program better?